-The 2020 ADAA Virtual Fall Forum will focus on anxiety and worry in youth, a transdiagnostic issue affecting children, teens, and emerging adults and will address the ways in which technology can be harnessed to address these challenges.
-An interdisciplinary group of speakers will present on biological and psychosocial mechanisms and interventions.
+The 2020 ADAA Virtual Fall Forum focused on anxiety and worry in youth, a transdiagnostic issue affecting children, teens, and emerging adults and will address the ways in which technology can be harnessed to address these challenges.
+An interdisciplinary group of speakers presented on biological and psychosocial mechanisms and interventions.

-The Fall Forum will be eligible for 3 CE/CME credits.
+The Fall Forum is eligible for 3 CE/CME credits.

 "Will My Child be Permanently Affected?"
 A Developmental Approach to Helping Anxious Youth and Their Caregivers Meet the Challenges of These Times

 A look at how developmental milestones have been disrupted by COVID-19 with particular effects on anxious youth (e.g. social anxiety).
 The speaker will discuss the impacts of isolation and quarantine, the uncertainty of youth returning or not returning to schools, the feelings of relief from the removal of social task demands, as well as the impacts of new challenges from increased virtual activity.